alexmazzucca/html5-kindling/README.md

 ## Gulp Tasks

-After the Configuration steps are complete, the following Gulp tasks will become available.
-Optionally, you can use VSCode build tasks (Command + Shift + B) to execute these tasks from the VSCode build menu:
+The following tasks can be run via CLI or as VSCode build tasks (Command + Shift + B).

 ### `gulp setup`